tesseral-labs/docs/fern/pages/concepts/projects.md

 #### Log in with Authenticator App

-Identified in the [Backend API](/docs/backend-api-reference) as `logInWithAuthenticatorApp`, this boolean field represents whether [logging in with an authenticator app](/docs/login-methods/primary-factors/login-with-authenticator-app) as a [secondary factor](/docs/features/multifactor-authentication-mfa) is enabled for the Organization.
+Identified in the [Backend API](/docs/backend-api-reference) as `logInWithAuthenticatorApp`, this boolean field represents whether [logging in with an authenticator app](/docs/login-methods/secondary-factors/authentication-mfa) is enabled for the Organization.

 Be aware that Organizations have [a similar property](/docs/concepts/organizations#log-in-with-authenticator-app).
 If logging in with authenticator apps is enabled for the Project but *not* enabled for a given Organization, no one within that Organization will be able to log in with passkeys.

 #### Log in with Passkey

-Identified in the [Backend API](/docs/backend-api-reference) as `logInWithPasskey`, this boolean field represents whether [logging in with passkey](/docs/login-methods/primary-factors/login-with-passkey) as a [secondary factor](/docs/features/multifactor-authentication-mfa) is enabled for the Project.
+Identified in the [Backend API](/docs/backend-api-reference) as `logInWithPasskey`, this boolean field represents whether [logging in with passkey](/docs/login-methods/secondary-factors/login-with-passkey) as a [secondary factor](/docs/features/multifactor-authentication-mfa) is enabled for the Project.

 Be aware that Organizations have [a similar property](/docs/concepts/organizations#log-in-with-passkey).
 If logging in with passkeys is enabled for the Project but *not* enabled for a given Organization, no one within that Organization will be able to log in with passkeys.